pjbroad/el-build-methods/macOS/Xcode/README.md

 This guide describes the steps needed to build the Eternal Lands client for macOS using Apple's integrated development environment, Xcode.
-The guide assumes some familiarity with the macOS build process, but efforts will be made to make the process as easy to follow as possible.
+The guide assumes you are looking to build the latest release version of the client source.
+The guide also assumes some familiarity with the macOS build process, but efforts have bbeen made to make the process as easy to follow as possible.

 ### Important Note